 Then, by driving easily between intervals, or the day after a hard effort, recovery improves compared to complete rest.

 If you are an athlete who studies or has a family and you want to spend time with them you can take a walk in this area with your children after an intense training.

-My general rule for active recovery trips is that they last 1 hour or less, are on flat ground and involve only the small crown.
+My general rule of thumb for active recovery trips is that they last 1 hour or less, are on flat ground and involve only the small crown.

 Training zone 2.
 Resistance

 It is extremely valuable for your training.
 To ride from 2 to 6 hours in Zone 2 and it is the first step in training an athlete to be able to compete in races or events of similar duration.